hwilli72/GEOG-510/Lab2/README.md

 ```

 4. #### Inline code
-    Inline code is used to highlight code within a sentence.
-To do so, just surround the 'code' with a single backtick.
-'I can write this entire sentence in inline code.'
+    `Inline code` is used to highlight code within a sentence.
+To do so, just surround the `code` with a single backtick.
+    `I can write this entire sentence in inline code.`

 5. #### YouTube videos
     Markdown also allows you to embed YouTube videos in your documents.
 The following are links to good music for studying.